thusalikodikara/Insurance-Data-Sampling-Methods/README.md

 ● region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.

 ● charges: Individual medical costs billed by health insurance.

+## Key Findings

+● The insurance charge and age are positively related to each other.
+But it is not perfectly linear.

+● The charge and BMI value have a slight positive relationship.

+● The age ranges for both males and females are approximately equal.

+● Both females and males have approximately the same median medical cost.

+● The BMI value has a random variation with the age of the people.

+● Smokers pay higher charges for insurance than non-smokers.
+The median of smokers is about 30,000 while it is less than 10,000 in non-smokers.

+● The medical costs for both males and females are approximately equal.
+It shows that gender doesn’t influence the medical cost.